cloud-gov/product/DeliveryProcess.md

 The cloud.gov team practices Scrumban, which means we practice [Kanban](http://blog.crisp.se/2009/06/26/henrikkniberg/1246053060000) around cardwall-style boards that track work from left-to-right as it is identified, prioritized, explored, delivered, and demonstrated.
 We augment Kanban with a subset of Scrum activities:

-- a rapid (15 minutes vidconf) or asynchronous (in Slack) daily standup per theme to communicate about the status of work on the board
+- a rapid (15-minute vidconf) or asynchronous (in Slack) daily standup per theme to communicate about the status of work on the board
 - bi-weekly sprint demos for stakeholders and colleagues of each theme's recent work
 - bi-weekly retrospectives for each theme
 - occasional higher-level planning and grooming sessions